bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

 ### Automatic installation of Android SDKs

-We suggest you to use our `Install missing Android SDK components` Step to install dependencies and Android SDK components for your Android project.
-The Step runs the `gradlew dependencies` **command in your project**.
+We suggest you to use our `Install missing Android SDK components` Step to install dependencies and missing Android SDK components for your Android project.
+The Step runs the `gradlew dependencies` **command in your project to install them?**.
 Provide the required NDK version in the `NDK version` input field and let the step take care of installation!

 ![](/img/android-ndk.png)

 ### Manual installation of Android SDKs?

-You can manually install the missing Android SDKs as well if you...
+You can manually install the missing Android SDKs as well if you **why would they?**

 Before you start:

 * Make sure you have the Android `sdkmanager` installed to your local computer.
-For more information on `sdkmanager`, check out their [guide](https://developer.android.com/studio/command-line/sdkmanager).
+For more information on `sdkmanager`, check out Android Studio's [guide](https://developer.android.com/studio/command-line/sdkmanager).

 1. Add a `Do anything with Script step` to your workflow.
 2. Use the Android `sdkmanager` tool to install the additional packages you need.

 {% include message_box.html type="important" title="When to use the Script Step" content="
-Please only use the `Do anything with Script step` solution if you really have to **WHENdoes that happen?**, as you'll have to manually update the `Script content` if the Android tools change. "%}
+Please only use the `Do anything with Script step` solution if you really have to **WHEN does that happen?**, as you'll have to manually update the `Script content` if the Android tools change. "%}

-As an example, if you wanted to install the Android SDK v18 and the related `build-tools` v18.0.1:
+As an example, if you wanted to install the Android SDK v18 and the related `build-tools` v18.0.1, follow the steps:

-1. Add the `Do anything with Script step` (can be the very first step in your workflow)
+1. Add the `Do anything with Script step` (c**an be the very first step in your workflow)**
 2. Type the following content:

        #!/bin/bash